-The prices on this page were sourced and compiled in April 2017.
+The prices on this page were updated in August 2019.
 To get an up to date price for your specific garden wall project, hit the link below:

 This website has a great calculator so you can work out how much sand, cement and how many bricks are required for either a single or double skin wall: